 Conflict of Interest Management Policy

 The policy is aimed at assisting Sasria, the board, managing executives and employees to identify and declare potential or actual conflicts of interest and to illustrate how to manage same.
+This policy also defines standards regarding receiving and offering of gifts to prevent acts of fraud and corruption.

 Information and Records Management Policy